ServiceComposer/ServiceComposer.AspNetCore/docs/README.md

 ## Upgrade guides

-[Upgrade guides](upgrade-guides) are available to easy the migration from one version to another when needed.
+[Upgrade guides](upgrade-guides) are available to ease the migration from one version to another.

 ## ASP.Net Model Binding